bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 the input data.
 In essence, the parameters are determined by the training data (not the model).
 For example, a histogram can be thought of as a simple non-parametric model that estimates a probability distribution because the data determines the shape of the histogram.
 Another example would be a k-nearest neighbour algorithm that can classify a new observation solely based on its k-nearest neighbours from training data.
 The surface defined by the classification function is not pre-defined rather it is determined solely by the training data (and hyper parameter :math:`k`).
-You can contrast this with a logistic regression as a classifier, which has a rigid structure regardless of how well the data matches.
+You can contrast this with a logistic regression as a classifier, which has a (relatively) more rigid structure regardless of how well the data matches.

 Although, it sounds appealing to let the "data define the model", non-parametric models typically requires a much larger sample size to draw a